 - Options containing gluten: egg noodles or Italian-style noodles (semolina and wheat) hold up great and can be stored in the leftover soup.

-Other foods that are great in the soup
+Other ingredients that are great in the soup

 - Parsnips – cut up like the carrots and added at the same time.